CNERG/mcgarry_results/UM_data/multi_modal_v1.3/README.rst

 ---------------
 - Variation in tails from 0.1-0.3% results in a SWU range of 237-396 (test_tails_on2.sqlite)
-- Variation in HEU production from 0 to 0.03kg results in SWU range 6-292 SWU (test_swu_heu.sqlite)
+- HEU production of 0.03kg uses 6.8 SWU
+(test_swu_heu.sqlite)
 - 5 different enrichments 3,3.5,4,4.5,5% results in SWU range 142-292
 (test_recipe_multi5x.sqlite)